vprobon/BIO650/assignment1.md

 ##### Step 1: Identification and retrieval of "putaitve" proteins
 - Use your favorite web browser to navigate to the protein database at the [NCBI website](https://www.ncbi.nlm.nih.gov/protein).
 - Enter the keyword *putaitve* at the text box and search the database
-> How many protein sequence entries are retrieved by this search?
+> * How many protein sequence entries are retrieved by this search?
+> * Can you identify where the typographical error is found?
+- Download the erroneous database entries in a local file on your computer
+> *Tip*: On the top-right of the results page, select *"Send to"*, then *"File"*.
+You must select the sequences to be in *FASTA* format, as we will use them as input to software that recognizes this format.

 #### References